creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-10-24-HierarchicalProbabilisticUNet.md

 where $$d$$ is a distance measure, $$y$$ and $$y'$$ are independent samples from the ground truth distribution $$P_{gt}$$, $$\hat{y}$$ and $$\hat{y}'$$ are independent samples from the predicted distribution $$P_{out}$$.
 The distance measure is based on the $$\text{IoU}$$ metric and is defined as follows: $$d(x,y)=1-\text{IoU}(x,y)$$.

-> When the models’ samples only poorly match the ground truth samples, this metric rewards sample diversity regardless of the samples’ adequacy :(
+> When the model’s samples poorly match the ground truth samples, this metric rewards sample diversity regardless of the samples’ adequacy :(

 * Hungarian-matched $$\text{IoU}$$